Art & Business Tools

 - Canva is the fantastic free online design program that I use almost daily, or at least very often.
 There is a pro version available – if you’d like to be able to download more photos or need some specific features – but in principle the free version is more than you’ll ever need.
 You can also take out a pro subscription for just one month if you want to temporarily use certain features.

 - Tailwind is an online application that I use for social media management.
 Especially for Pinterest it saves my life.
 I’m not ‘good’ at social media, in the sense that it very easily overwhelms me.
 Tailwind makes it easier to create and schedule pins beforehand, instead of being busy with it all day.
-You can try it out for 100 Pins.
-Absolutely recommended!
+There is a free version, so try it out !

 The links in this list are affiliate links, which means that I earn a small commission if you buy after clicking this link.
 Thanks for supporting me!